amrrs/itunesr/cran-comments.md

 ## Resubmission

 This is a new version submission.
-In this version, output formatting has been done and the earlier bug from Apple has been reverted back to original.
+In this version, two functions have to be taken offline again due to wierd change by Apple.

 ## Test environments